Sunyatphaa: Death of Udayaditya and Paramananda Sannyasi

 On the following day Udayaditya Singha was placed on a sedan and led to Charaideo Hill.
 His mother beseeched Sarugohain to spare the life of Udayaditya, or kill her along with the deposed monarch.
 Sarugohain consoled his mother saying that he and his brother would exercise joint domination, he from his headquarters at Garhgaon and Udayaditya from his capital Charaideo.
 Udayaditya was put to death soon after his arrival in Charaideo.
-Before he breathed his last he had put a handful of rice in his mouth and said,--“An innocent is being killed!
+Before he died he had put a handful of rice in his mouth and said,--“An innocent is being killed!
 O, Great God, may retribution descend on him who is committing this crime!”
 Some sources states that the king was poisoned by Debera.
 The three wives of Udayaditya were also put to death.

 Udayaditya Singha's Guru, Paramananda Sannyasi, who had unwittingly caused the revolution, was arrested by Sarugohain and Debera.
 He was subjected to various tortures, insults and humiliations, and later put to death.
 His corpse was placed on a raft and set adrift on the Dikhow River, as a warning to others who ever schemed to set up a new order.